LewisHaley/stb-tester.com/templatematch-process.rst

 begins anew (possibly with a new source frame when using video).

-The threshold value is set by default to 0.8, but can be overwritten by setting the `matchThreshold` parameter (GStreamer) or `match_threshold` (API).
+The threshold value is set by default to 0.8, but can be overwritten by setting the `match_threshold` parameter.
 Note: a threshold of 0 (zero) will pass even the most dissimilar of matches, whilst a threshold of 1 will likely never pass anything, due in part to discrepancies with `floating point arithmetic`_.
 For example, the highest first pass result obtained from the above matches was 0.9992421... despite the template being a cropped version of the source image.

 To summarise: